Skip to content Skip to sidebar Skip to footer

 Budva City Walls

 Today, they are recognised as a truly remarkable spot that should not be missed during a visit to Budva.
 The best thing about it is that a big part of the wall is free.
 So you can access it throughout the day and night.
-A portion of the wall is connected to the citadel, so you must pay an admission fee, but only during the hottest part of the summer; otherwise, it is either free or locked.
+A portion of the wall is connected to the citadel, so you must pay an admission fee for that part of the ruins.
+The charge is only applicable from May to October.
+During the rest of the year the walls are either free or locked depending of the weather.

 The most visited part of the city walls is near the small square, where you can find the church and the so-called “summer theatre scene”.
 During July and August, Budva Art Fest is held here, and it hosts different theatre plays.
 Many people can gather for the rest of the year to watch local street musicians perform.